The 5 Best BDC Stocks to Buy Now

 Hercules Capital is the largest BDC in the world that is focused primarily on venture lending.
 And as you might expect in this space, its biggest focuses are in technology, healthcare, software as a service and renewable energy.

-About 95% of HTGC's portfolio is invested in debt investments, and virtually all of those debt investments are floating-rate instruments.
-This should insulate Hercules from inflation and rising interest rates as the Fed continues to tighten.
+Nearly all of HTGC's portfolio is invested in debt investments, and the vast majority of those debt investments are floating-rate instruments.

 Charles Lewis Sizemore, CFA is the Chief Investment Officer of Sizemore Capital Management LLC, a registered investment advisor based in Dallas, Texas, where he specializes in dividend-focused portfolios and in building alternative allocations with minimal correlation to the stock market.